saubgayavishwanthi/Laravel-Test1/README.md

 # Laravel-Test1
-This is testing project of laravel
+This is testing project of laravel.plz see the master branch to see code